 Merchandise is still available for sale and we have designed a NEW limited edition shirt and Trucker hat that are available NOW!
 Proceeds will go to rebuild Kekoa.
-We are so appreciative of the overwhelming response to the Kekoa merchandise sales in November and December!!
-Currently, we are caught up we are back orders and have a full range of merchandise in stock!
+We are so appreciative of the overwhelming response to the Kekoa merchandise sales in over the past year!!
+New merchandise will be introduced in the coming months! stay tuned!

 Make plans to come to St John this winter! it is open for business and we will be too!!
 Kekoa 3.0 don’t miss this experience.
 We are accepting reservations!